BackupTheBerlios/bcd-svn/trunk/README.txt

 Running
 =======
 Just run "bcd" [alias].
 If there is the alias is matched exactly you'll change directory.
-Otherwise the bcd window will open and after selecting the right path you will cd to there.
+Otherwise all the aliases will be printed to screen.

 On Unix systems hitting "TAB" after bcd will complete all aliases (at least on bash).